ARPANET: Creation

-Nonetheless, according to Stephen J. Lukasik, who as deputy director (1967–1970) and Director of DARPA (1970–1975) was "the person who signed most of the checks for Arpanet's development":

-The ARPANET incorporated distributed computation, and frequent re-computation, of routing tables.
-This increased the survivability of the network in the face of significant interruption.
-Automatic routing was technically challenging at the time.
-The ARPANET was designed to survive subordinate-network losses, since the principal reason was that the switching nodes and network links were unreliable, even without any nuclear attacks.

-The Internet Society agrees with Herzfeld in a footnote in their online article, A Brief History of the Internet:
+The ARPANET used distributed computation and incorporated frequent re-computation of routing tables (automatic routing was technically challenging at the time).
+These features increased the survivability of the network in the event of significant interruption.
+Furthermore, the ARPANET was designed to survive subordinate network losses.
+However, the Internet Society agrees with Herzfeld in a footnote in their online article, A Brief History of the Internet:

 Paul Baran, the first to put forward a theoretical model for communication using packet switching, conducted the RAND study referenced above.
 Though the ARPANET did not exactly share Baran's project's goal, he said his work did contribute to the development of the ARPANET.
 Minutes taken by Elmer Shapiro of Stanford Research Institute at the ARPANET design meeting of 9–10 October 1967 indicate that a version of Baran's routing method ("hot potato") may be used, consistent with the NPL team's proposal at the Symposium on Operating System Principles in Gatlinburg.

+Later, in the 1970s, ARPA did emphasize the goal of "command and control".
+According to Stephen J. Lukasik, who was deputy director (1967–1970) and Director of DARPA (1970–1975):